asylgrp/economix/matchmaker/README.md

 the `getSuccessful()`, `getFailures()` and `getBalanceables()` methods of the [`MatchCollection`](src/Match/MatchCollection.php) class.

-## Create matchable items from accounting data
+## Generating matchables from accounting data

-Load accounting data in the SIE format using `byrokrat/accounting`.
+Load accounting data in the SIE format using [`byrokrat/accounting`](https://github.com/byrokrat/accounting).

 <!-- @ignore -->
 ```php